UsernameDiana/Investigation_and_Reporting/Abstracts.md

 * This practice of integrating changes from different developers as early as possible, makes sure the code individual developers work on doesn’t divert too much.

-**Microservice architecture**

-> _state the problem_ <br>

-Monolithic applications are difficult to maintain as they grow.
-We need another architecture to maintain ease of maintainance.

-> _say why it is interesting_ <br>

-To achieve another architecture we'll have to think about software as individual modules.
-This results in a different development process and new problems to solve.

-> _say what your solution achieves_ <br>

-By using a microservice architecture, every application has its own responsibility.
-This makes deployment of changes faster and independent from everything else.
-Also, this results in more configuration files, but they're way more concise, since every project has their own.

-> _say what follows from your solution_ <br>

-Dockrization ended up being easier, and the modularization resulted in an easy construction of a docker-compose file for starting up dependency projects locally.

 ***
 > **Authors:**